yw101004244/yw101004244.github.io/_pages/about.md

 ---

 Hi, everyone!
-I'm a second-year PhD student in Gaoling School of Artificial Intelligence, Renmin University of China.
+I'm a second-year Ph.D. student in Gaoling School of Artificial Intelligence, Renmin University of China.
 It's a great fortunate to be advised by [Prof. Yong Liu](https://gsai.ruc.edu.cn/english/liuyong).

 I'm interested in trustworthy AI (especially fairness and robustness).
 Welcome to cooperation and discussion!
 I am willing to participate in and contribute to research!
 I'm particularly excited about the fundamental understanding of some interesting problems!
 Feel free to contact me!